omanduj/Dinner-Box-Docker/README.md

 well-defined channels.
 Find Docker documentation here:
 >https://docs.docker.com/

-Following installation and opening of docker enter the root directory of the application in the terminal (./food-finder-main) and run the command:
+Following installation and opening of docker enter the root directory of the application in the terminal (./food-finder-main) and insert the replace information such in the yaml file with desired values.
+Next navigate to Yelp to obtain a token to interact with their API.
+Once obtained navigate to food_proj/food_proj/food_app/get_food/views.py and insert token into the credentials function (or create .env file to define the variable token_key). and run the command:
 >"docker-compose up --build -d"